Richmond CenterStage: Geography

-Still known too many Richmonders as the Carpenter Center, the main center stage structure occupies the 600 block of historic Grace Street, a one-way road traveling west through Richmond.
+Still known to many Richmonders as the Carpenter Theatre or Virginia Center for the Performing Arts, the main center stage structure occupies the 600 block of historic Grace Street, a one-way road traveling west through Richmond.
 In the Grace Street Commercial Historic District, it is bordered by Broad Street to the north, Seventh Street to the east, Grace Street to the south and Sixth street to the west.
 It is not in a City of Richmond Local Old & Historic District, but does now fall within the newly created Arts and Cultural District as designated by Richmond City Council.

-The Altria Theater is on North Laurel Street in the heart of Virginia Commonwealth University's urban campus.
-The marquee faces Monroe Park with West Main Street and North Cherry Street bordering it on the south and west, respectively.

 History

-The prominent New York architect, John Eberson, conceived the design for the Loew's Theatre Corporation, influenced by both Moorish and Spanish baroque styles.
+The Loew's Theatre Corporation's design was created by renowned New York architect John Eberson and was influenced by both Spanish and Moorish baroque architecture.
 Architectural historian Calder Loth states: "Loew's was considered the most up-to-date theater in the South when it opened on April 9, 1928".
 Eberson was famous for inventing the "atmospheric theatre" design, where the theater's walls resembled an elegant villa or streetscape under a night sky.
 The Carpenter Theatre design evokes a Spanish setting, with a faux sky ceiling containing stars and moving clouds.

-The Altria Theater was constructed in 1926 to be used by the Shriners as the Acca Temple Shrine.
-It was designed in 1925 in the Moorish Revival style by Marcellus E. Wright Sr. in association with Charles M. Robinson and Charles Custer Robinson, and was completed in 1926.

 The Richmond CenterStage complex was renamed Dominion Energy Center in 2015.
-The Richmond CenterStage Foundation has been re-branded as the Richmond Performing Arts Alliance.
+The Richmond CenterStage Foundation has been re-branded as Richmond Performing Arts Alliance.